raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/generators.md

 We're writing an iterator, but we're using a generator to do it. *Generators* are iterators, just with a different syntax.
 And this new syntax allows us to use JavaScript's natural management of state instead of constantly rolling our own.

-A generator for iterating over trees is ridiculously simple:
+Here's a generator for iterating over trees:

 {:lang="js"}
 ~~~~~~~~